github/codeql/docs/language/ql-training-rst/cpp/global-data-flow-cpp.rst

 .. note::

-  Here’s the outline for a inter-procedural (that is “global”) version of the tainted formatting strings query we saw in the previous slide deck.
+  Here’s the outline for a inter-procedural (that is, “global”) version of the tainted formatting strings query we saw in the previous slide deck.
 The same template will be applicable for most taint tracking problems.

 Defining sources
 ================